 How long will my money last?

-Jackson research shows that many consumers believe they will consistently spend less in retirement as time goes on.
-Nearly half of consumers who are age 70 or younger believe they’ll spend less at age 75.
 But the fraction of consumers who continue to think they’ll spend less in the future goes down as their age goes up.
-Perhaps some of them have seen their rosier expectations shaken by the reality of things like market volatility, inflation, and lifestyle expenses.
+Put another way, the older they get, the less optimistic they become about their finances.
+Perhaps they've seen their rosier expectations shaken by the reality of things like market volatility, politics, inflation and expenses.

 Before you can be confident that your money will last as long as you need it, you’ll have to determine the dollar amount you’re aiming for.